MonserratVH/ABAA-model/README.md

 ![Aspect-Based Adversarial Example - Modification Process](https://raw.githubusercontent.com/MonserratVH/ABAA-model/refs/heads/main/Figures/abaa_modification_process.jpg)

 We designed a black-box adversarial attack applying the proposed ABAA model to evaluate their impact on aspect- based classifiers.
 To generate adversarial examples, our attack implements a local deep learning model to perform word-level modifications via the ABAA model and generate aspect-based adversarial examples.
 Those modified inputs that mislead the local model are reserved into an adversarial dataset to be later transferred to the victim model.
 ![Aspect-Based Adversarial Attack](https://raw.githubusercontent.com/MonserratVH/ABAA-model/refs/heads/main/Figures/overview_attack.jpg)

+The obtained results showed that our proposal outperformed document-level attacks and the state-of-the-art method in terms of accuracy reduction and high semantic similarity, achieving a 65.30 percentage point reduction of model accuracy, with a low word perturbation ratio of 7.79\%.
+These results highlight the importance of considering task-specific characteristics when designing adversarial examples, as simple modifications in the key elements that support the task classification achieve incorrect results.

 ## Related
 As local model, we include a version of the method in A Semantic-Proximity Term-Weighting Scheme for Aspect Category Detection proposed by Vázquez-Hernández, Villaseñor-Pineda and Montes-y Gómez (2022)